d8660091/ELG5195Project/README.md

-ELG5195Project PipelineProcessor
+ELG5195 Project: Pipeline Processor
 ==============

-This is all the source and schematic files.
+This is all the source and schematic files and some useful information.

 Current Work
 ----